RCastro13/RCastro13/README.md

   ## I´m a computer science studend!

-  - 🎓 I'm currently on the second period of my Computer Science degree at PUC-Minas.
+  - 🎓 I'm currently on the first period of my Computer Science degree at UFMG.
   - 📑 My current projects are a website for daily organization ("Saturno") and the apprenticeship of game development with GameMaker and Unity.
   <!-- - 💹 2021 goals: Contribute on open source projects.
   - 🎼 More about me: I love to play guitar and bass! -->